The genocide of the Herero and Nama

 Joachim Zeller, Berlin

-The evolution of powers in central Namibia
+The evolution of power in Central Namibia

-The genocide: extermination of the herero and nama populations
+The genocide: extermination of the Herero and Nama populations

-Presidency: Joël Kotek, Université libre de Bruxelles
+Chair: Joël Kotek, Université libre de Bruxelles

 Military genocide vs administrative genocide.
 The war against the Herero and the Nama and the German colonial settlement project.